gajjara/gajjara.github.io/smarty_pill.md

 Caption: Block diagram of the system.

-Due to the prescense of all these systems we built a PCB with the following considerations:
+Due to the presence of all these systems we built a PCB with the following considerations:

 - Allow easy access to GPIO pins on the Raspberry Pi
 - 12V and 5V power rails
 - Access to the above power rails
 - Access to an on-chip ADC
 - Decoupling
 - Charging/switching circuitry for backup battery

 Note that we decided to buy external electronic equipment for converting AC voltage to DC voltages.

 With these considerations we came up with the following circuit design:

 <img src = "images/smarty_pill_schematic.png?raw=true"/>

 Caption: Schematic of the Power Management PCB we designed.

 With this schematic we then generated the following design and routing for the PCB:

 <img src = "images/smarty_pill_pcb_routing.png?raw=true"/>